First prize: £1000

 Entries can be on any subject and written in any style or form.

-Entrants may enter any number of groups of five poems.
+Entrants may enter any number of groups of up to five poems.

 Entrants may withdraw entries from the competition, but entry fees will not be refunded.

-The Prize is open to writers resident in the UK who have not yet published a single-authored pamphlet or collection.
+The Prize is open to writers resident in the UK who have not yet published or self-published a single-authored pamphlet or collection in any language or territory worldwide.
 By entering the competition, you confirm that you are a UK resident and have not previously published.

 Entries must be entirely the work of the entrant and by submitting you are confirming that all work is your own.

-Entries must never have been published, self-published, published on any website, blog or online forum, broadcast, nor have won or been placed (as in 2nd, 3rd, runner-up, etc.) in any other competiton.
+The poems entered must never have been published, self-published, published on any website, blog or online forum, broadcast, nor have won or been placed (as in 2nd, 3rd, runner-up, etc.) in any other competition.

 Simultaneous submissions are not accepted.